EXCHANGE CONTROL REGULATIONS IN THAILAND

 (1) A Thai company is allowed to invest in an overseas business entity whose shares are held by the Thai company by not less than 10%, or to invest or lend to affiliated business entities abroad without limit.

 (2) A Thai company is allowed to lend to non-affiliated business entities abroad up to USD 50 million per year.

 (3) A Thai natural person is allowed to invest in an overseas business entity whose shares are held by that person by not less than 10%, or to invest or lend to its affiliated business entities abroad without limit.

 Fund transfers for such investment or lending to business entities abroad must be in foreign currencies only, whereas fund transfers for investment or lending to business entities in Vietnam or Thailand’s neighboring countries for trade and investment in Thailand or those countries can be in foreign currencies or in Thai Baht.

 Portfolio Investment Abroad

-(3) Other investors can invest in foreign securities through investment agent , such as securities companies, authorized banks, private funds and derivatives brokerages, without limit provided that such investment shall be subject to the guidelines of and not exceed the limit set by the Securities and Exchange Commission.
+The investors can also invest in foreign securities through local intermediaries, such as securities companies, authorized banks, private funds and derivatives brokerages, without limit.
+Such investment shall also be in line with the guidelines set by the Securities and Exchange Commission.